salaz055/NBA_shot_app/README.md

 nba_application is a tool used to visualize shot distribuitions for players.
 The application allows users to create:

-- Visualizations for any season 2016-17 through the current season.
+- Visualizations for any season from 2016-17 through the current season.
 - Heatmaps for FG%
 - Bar Charts for shot selection by quarter of the game and month.
 - Shot Charts/KDE plot for attempts